koor-tech/koor/design/ceph/ceph-telemetry.md

 design doc in Rook, then batch-added by Ceph.

-Rook will define all telemetry config-keys in a common file to easily understand from code what telemetry is implemented by a given code version of Rook.
+Rook will define all telemetry config-keys in a common file to easily understand from code what telemetry is implemented by a given code version of Koor Storage Distribution.

 The below one-liner should list each individual metric in this design doc, which can help in creating Ceph issue trackers for adding Rook telemetry features.